 Our home base for the week is a beautifully restored colonial home, centrally located in the heart of Old Havana.
 While the rooms are small, they are comfortable and adequately appointed with modern furniture and private bathrooms.
 The gracious staff is friendly and attends to our every need.
 Breakfast is served daily, and we enjoy two lunches and three dinners as a group at paladars (private restaurants).

-This educational program offers a rare opportunity to engage with the Cuban people and discover and explore the country’s cultural diversity through its love affair with classic America cars.
-Join Kip and our experienced staff in Cuba for a people-to-peoplecultural exchange enabling you to better understand this intriguing island and its capitol city.
+This program offers a rare opportunity to engage with the Cuban people and discover and explore the country’s cultural diversity through its love affair with classic America cars.
+Join Kip and our experienced staff in Cuba for a cultural exchange enabling you to better understand this intriguing island and its capitol city.